pereiragm/rss-reader/README.md

 Based on this design we have the system divided in two parts:

 **Background Process:**
-- Refresh the feeds, which means querying their URL, parsing its information and inserting the posts related to the feed.
 - Implemented with [Celery](https://docs.celeryq.dev/en/stable/index.html) and [RabbitMQ](https://www.rabbitmq.com/)
-  to perform the assynchronous processing of feed refresh with back-off mechanism for retries (in case of failures).
+  to perform the asynchronous processing of feed refresh.
+- Routine (every 5 minutes) to trigger a refresh on all feeds which are "refreashable" (default=True), which means querying their URL, parsing its information and inserting the posts related to the feed.
+Each feed refresh is performed by an isolated task, which can be processes in parallel by multiple workers.
+- In case of failure on a feed refresh, the system provides 3 retries with a back-off mechanism of 2, 5 and 8 minutes between retries.
+If the task reach the max retries without success it will try to refresh on the next routine scheduled by the system (in 5 minutes).

 **API**
 - Endpoints for the user to perform the actions of follow/unfollow a feed or mark a post as read/unread.
-- Endpont to force a feed refresh
+- Endpoint to force a feed refresh (synchronously)
 - Endpoint to list posts using filters (read/unread, by feed)
 - Implemented with [FastAPI](https://fastapi.tiangolo.com/) framework
 - Offers an OpenAPI documentation for the API where you make requests to the available endpoints